PanPraescribens/primitive-survival/README.md

 Roadmap

  - Make deadfall and snare trap more effective?, and/or prevent larger mobs from being attracted to them/tripping them.
 Investigate blunt attack in 3rd person for snare.
- - Work on smoking rack
- - Pan dirt for worms, higher soil fertility, better results
  - Is grid recipe for the monkey bridge not pulling from the correct slots?
+ - Test ozBillo's bushmeat mod with this mod

+ - Pan dirt for worms, higher soil fertility, better results (next version)
+ - Work on smoking rack (next version)

 Version 2.4 updates